ajg7/CLI-App/README.md

 * Commands are case-sensitive.
 They must be uppercase
 * Keys and Members must be one word.
 Ex: `ADD Batman Mr.Freeze` not `ADD Batman Mr. Freeze`

-## How do you get the app running?
+## How do you get the app & unit tests running?

 1. Ensure you have Visual Studio 2022 installed with the .NET SDK.
 2. Clone the repository.